 - The Intellectual Property Asset held by a Licensee was not made for the purpose of its business in UAE.

 - The Intellectual Property Asset has either been sold or licensed to the connected persons by the Licensee.
-Else, when the Licensee earns recognizable amount of income from a another person who is a resident in foreign jurisdiction with regards to the utilization of the Intellectual Property Asset.
+Else, when the Licensee earns a recognizable amount of income from another person who is a resident in a foreign jurisdiction with regards to the utilization of the Intellectual Property Asset.

-By default any High Risk IP Business is said to have failed the Economic Substance Test, unless and until the Licensee is capable to bring forward adequate evidence in order to disprove this determination.
-For that the High Risk IP Licensees are required to submit the supporting documents in order to provide adequate evidences.
-In addition to this, the High Risk IP Licensees should prove that it has and previously had control over the DEMPE functions which includes the following five functions of the Intellectual Property Asset;
+By default, any High-Risk IP Business is said to have failed the Economic Substance Test, unless and until the Licensee is capable to bring forward adequate evidence in order to disprove this determination.
+For that, the High-Risk IP Licensees are required to submit supporting documents in order to provide adequate evidence.
+In addition to this, the High-Risk IP Licensees should prove that it has and previously had control over the DEMPE functions which include the following five functions of the Intellectual Property Asset;

-The High Risk IP Business is further required to possess sufficient number of full-time qualified employees who are the permanent residents and carries out their Core Income Generating Activities in the UAE in order to meet the Economic Substance Test.
+The High-Risk IP Business is further required to possess a sufficient number of full-time qualified employees who are permanent residents and carry out their Core Income Generating Activities in the UAE in order to meet the Economic Substance Test.
 Moreover, they need to provide the following necessary information:

-- A well defined plan developed by the Licensee for its business in which it shows that why it owns the Intellectual Property Asset in the UAE.
+- A well-defined plan developed by the Licensee for its business in which it shows why it owns the Intellectual Property Asset in the UAE.

 - The information regarding the duration, experience level, contracts as well as skills and qualifications of the full-time qualified employees.

-High Risk IP Business should submit all the reporting requirements to the Regulatory Authorities provided under ESR in UAE which will submit it to the National Assessing Authority which will ultimately submit the received information to the Competent Authority even if the National Assessing Authority had not determined that the Licensee has met the Economic Substance Test or not.
+High-Risk IP Businesses should submit all the reporting requirements to the Regulatory Authorities provided under ESR in UAE which will submit it to the National Assessing Authority which will ultimately submit the received information to the Competent Authority even if the National Assessing Authority had not determined that the Licensee has met the Economic Substance Test or not.

-Next the Competent Authority, keeping under consideration the international treaties and agreements to which the UAE is party, will submit the received information from National Assessing Authority to the Foreign Competent Authority.
-The country of the Foreign Competent Authority is the one in which the Parent Company, the Ultimate Parent Company and Ultimate Beneficial Owner of High Risk IP Licensees resides.
+Next, the Competent Authority, keeping under consideration the international treaties and agreements to which the UAE is a party, will submit the received information from National Assessing Authority to the Foreign Competent Authority.
+The country of the Foreign Competent Authority is the one in which the Parent Company, the Ultimate Parent Company and the Ultimate Beneficial Owner of High-Risk IP Licensees reside.

 For more tailored advice regarding ESR , call us here in Economic Substance Regulations!